-The presentation of the audited Statement of Accounts provides Cabinet Members with the opportunity to review the Council's year-end financial position (following completion of the audit by the Council's External Auditors, Grant Thornton UK LLP).
+The presentation of the audited Statement of Accounts to Council provides all Members with the opportunity to review the Council's year-end financial position.

 It should be noted that the Council received an objection to the 2016/17 Statement of Accounts which has not yet been resolved.
 Therefore although the External Auditor has given an opinion on the accounts from both financial years the formal review of the objection must conclude before the audit can be formally closed.